Qiskit/documentation/docs/api/qiskit/qiskit.circuit.library.HamiltonianGate.md

 Raise an error, as QASM is not defined for the HamiltonianGate.

 <Admonition title="Deprecated since version 0.25.0" type="danger">
   The method `qiskit.circuit.library.hamiltonian_gate.HamiltonianGate.qasm()` is deprecated as of qiskit-terra 0.25.0.
-It will be removed no earlier than 3 months after the release date.
+It will be removed in the Qiskit 1.0 release.
 </Admonition>

 ### transpose